 At first my running consisted of only walking, which was really nice because I could still drink a latte while doing it.
 Seriously though, I paid no attention to how much I stopped, and walked, or maybe laid down in the middle of the road for a minute (only once or ten times did I do that).
 I made goals and I finished them whether I was jogging or crawling.
 No shame.
 Over time, I was able to run further and further, and I wondered less if I should call Graham and give him my location (in case I passed out and never came home).

-I celebrated my first half mile like I was Ryan Held on the podium for the first time (was that not the most precious thing you have EVER seen??).
-For reals I did.
+I celebrated my first half mile like I was Ryan Held on the podium for the first time.

 Pro Tip: When running it is completely legit to speed up when you pass by someone and then immediately stop when they can no longer judge you.
 Please tell me I am not alone.